Museum Tour-1881 Courthouse Museum

 Women at Work houses many of the “labor saving” devices of the 1800’s and early 1900’s.
 A dollhouse display invites children to arrange furniture in a replica house of the era.

-Mining, lumbering and ranching were major sources of income in the early years of Custer County.
+Mining, logging, and ranching were major sources of income in the early years of Custer County.
 Tourism has become the county’s second most important industry since the designation of the Black Hills National Forest in 1889, Jewel Cave National Monument in 1908, and Custer State Park and Wind Cave National Park in 1913.

 The Courtroom features the original courtroom with cherry wood furniture.
 On the north wall is a chronology of Custer County history, along with a hand-made quilt, courtesy of the local Daughters of the American Revolution chapter displayed on the east wall.

 In the One-room Schoolhouse replica, educational items give a sense of how the “three Rs” were taught in the 1880’s.
-It also features a tableau of Annie Tallent, teacher, author and the first white woman in the Black Hills.
+It also features a tableau of Annie Tallent, teacher, author and first white woman in the Black Hills.

 The Forestry Room features a replica of a sawmill, logging tools, and unique examples of tree growth.

 Venture out the north door of the Courthouse Museum and view the exhibits within a series of three outbuildings.
 The Carriage House contains vehicles used in the 1870’s to the 1920’s, along with larger pieces of farm equipment.
 The “Old Outhouse” contains an early blacksmith forge and tools, while a hand-hewn log cabin houses printing equipment from Custer City’s first newspaper continuously operated since 1879.
 Note the sign denoting the site of Custer County’s only Legal Hanging.
+Our newest addition is the Stage Stop Cabin!

 A General Store, where anything from teakettles to neckties were sold, contains portion of the old Fairburn (Custer County) Post Office furnishings.